brandedcrate/errbit_gitlab_plugin/README.md

 a non-encrypted connection.
 Therefore, please make sure to use `https://` when using gitlab.com as URL.

+Also note that Gitlab's URLs are case sensitive.
+If the "go to issue" link is not working for you (404), there is a high chance you provided your project name in a wrong case, e.g. `user/my_project` instead of `User/my_project`.

 ## Contributing

 1. Fork it